chiemeliecoder/Computersystems-monorepo/A8/readme.md

 5. if your allocations tend to be just a bit bigger than the internal alignment, you're going to be wasting a lot of address space.
 I.e. don't make a lot of 17-byte requests, because you'll waste 15 bytes per, or nearly half your memory

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
-4. What I did wrong
+4. # Issues and Bugs
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 To improve the performance of my malloc I wasnt able to create large and small allocations functions so as to set the M_MMAP_THRESHOLD and make changes to the MALLOC_TRIM_THRESHOLD variables.